iseekwonderful/PyPathway/docs/markdowns/enrichment.md

 ### Usage

 #### Input data structure
-Differ to other analysis class, the GSEA need to do a phenotypic-based permutation test, so the original data is need.
+Differ to other analysis class, the GSEA need to do a phenotypic or gene_set permutation test, so the original data is need.

 * The gene_sets: receives both get dict or a library name in [Enrichr's library](http://amp.pharm.mssm.edu/Enrichr/#stats)